 ISO files make use of the ISO-9660 and UDF standards and as such are cross-platform compatible.
-ISO files can be mounted and read using software such as DAEMON Tools or Alcohol 120% which create virtual drives, or opened using an application such as ISOBuster or PowerISO.
-Most burning software such as Nero or Roxio allows ISO files to be burnt directly to CD or DVD, or alternatively converted into another image format.
+You can open ISO file and mount it using software such as DAEMON Tools or Alcohol 120% which create virtual drives, or opened using an application such as ISOBuster or PowerISO.
+Most burning software such as Nero or Roxio allows opening ISO file and burning it directly to CD or DVD, or alternatively converting into another image format.

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...